-Location: Fukai Castle near the city of Sakai in Izumi Province, south of Ōsaka
+Location: Fukai Castle near the harbor town of Sakai in Izumi Province, south of Ōsaka

-The Battle of Fukai occurred on 7/13 of Eishō 8 (1511) at Fukai Castle in the metropolis of Sakai in Izumi Province, south of Ōsaka.
+The Battle of Fukai occurred on 7/13 of Eishō 8 (1511) at Fukai Castle in the harbor town of Sakai in Izumi Province, south of Ōsaka.

 This represented one event in a prolonged series of military clashes between rivals within the Hosokawa clan that occurred between 1509 and 1531, known as the Conflict between the Hosokawa (Ryō-Hosokawa no ran).
 These events comprised the military component of a broader succession struggle between the adopted sons of Hosokawa Masamoto.
 Masamoto was an influential deputy shōgun, with de facto power over the bakufu.
 However, tensions arose from his choice of a successor, leading to his assassination in 1507, known as the Lord Hosokawa Incident (Hosokawa-dono no hen).
 Intertwined with this struggle existed a rivalry between Ashikaga Yoshitane and Ashikaga Yoshizumi to serve as shōgun, all occurring in the midst of a decline in the capacity of the Muromachi bakufu to exercise authority in the capital of Kyōto and beyond.
 This multi-faceted struggle is known as the Eishō Disturbance (Eishō no sakuran), commencing from the time of Masamoto’s assassination in 1507 until the defeat of Hosokawa Takakuni by Hosokawa Harumoto at the Collapse at Daimotsu (Daimotsu kuzure) in 1531.